dariush-bahrami/xyzrotation/README.md

 # XYZ Rotation

-This package abstacts some mathmatical operations to rotate 2D images in 3D space.
+This package abstacts some mathematical operations to rotate 2D images in 3D space.

 ![Transformed](./assets/transformed_cat.jpg)